178619/178619/README.md

 I do not know if you seriously wasted your time on reading this.
 You might have simply scrolled down to the end.
 I would have been surprised if I found that you are reading this sentence, but you know, although 'You' are surely reading this, I do not know if 'You' exist.

 Well, my posts are usually gibberish like this.
 This is exactly why I did not link my blog here.
 I really am a terrible writer afterall.
+The worst part is I like being one because it sometimes means only I can understand my words.

 And 'You' surely wasted their time.
 Well done, thank 'You' for reading.
 'You' might be as stupid as me.
 I mean... sorry for wasting your time?